periph/website/site/content/project/design.md

 intricate details!

-# Ambiant vs opened devices
+# Ambient vs opened devices

-A device can either be ambiant or opened.
-An ambiant device _just exists_ and doesn't need to be opened.
+A device can either be ambient or opened.
+An ambient device _just exists_ and doesn't need to be opened.
 Any other device require an `open()`-like call to get an handle to be used.